PoCInnovation/Workshops/software/2.Go/README.md

 - `routes`: the core of the router, setting up all the routes handler, with their middlewares and controllers
 - `models`: wraps all the database calls

-There is plenty of other important package you may need in a real API, but those are the main one you can be sure you'll need one time or another.
+There are plenty of other important package you may need in a real API, but these are the main one you can be sure you'll need one time or another.
 Now let's code.

 Add a route on the endpoint `/hello`:
 - It uses the `GET` method